 "None," she answered, cracking open a power box on the wall and mashing buttons.

-"What, there are no guards in the Science Wing?!"
+"There are no guards in the Science Wing?"

-"They turn off the power, so we're locked in there."
+"They turn off the power, so we're locked in there.
+They don't believe we're capable of insurrection."
 The door slid open quietly, revealing a dark hall and stairs beyond.
 The moonlight from Vegetasei's two moons stretched toward the staircase before stalling.
 Vegetasei boasted three moons total, but its third moon appeared only once every eighty years, accompanied by just the right Blutz waves to turn them all into living terrors.
 At the foot of the stairs, she turned suddenly to the Prince.

 He narrowed his eyes at her.
-"It's not my fault you were to weak to resist us.
+"It's not my fault you were too weak to resist us.
 The strong survive, while the weak-"

-"Spare me your social Darwinisms."
+"Spare me your Nietzsche and social Darwinisms."
 Her face hardened as they descended in near total darkness.
-"Just because you're physically able to out power us does not mean you have the right to."
+"Just because you're physically able to overpower us does not mean you have the right to.
+That's the point."

 "Like hell it doesn't," he snarled, only a step behind her.